-- For noncitizens 62 years and older, a signed declaration of eligible noncitizen status and proof of age will be required. - Noncitizens under the age of 62 must sign a declaration of eligible immigration status and provide one of the DHS approved documents on the declaration form. - U.S. citizens must sign a declaration of citizenship and provide their birth certificate.
+- Noncitizens under the age of 62 must sign a declaration of eligible immigration status, a signed consent form, and provide one of the DHS approved documents on the declaration form. - Noncitizens not claiming eligible immigration status may elect to sign a statement that they acknowledge their ineligibility for assistance along with completing a Citizenship Declaration form.